jacobleonhardt/dinner_picker/README.md

 to the next node of the tree, till a leaf is reached.
 Once a leaf is reached, a response is returned, which is the food type the user should have for dinner.

+No authentication or profile is required!
+Just checkout the link and use!

 ## Stack
 - JavaScript
 - React